Exotic plants, shrubs and trees

 Kangaroo Apple (Solanum laciniatum)

-Tall plant with deeply cut foliage and small purple flowers followed by small, 2-3cm egg shaped fruits.
+Tall plant with deeply cut foliage and small purple flowers followed by small, 2-3 cm egg shaped fruits.
 Settlers in New Zealand and Australia picked the fruits to make jam.
 If you want ripe fruits, and you live in the north, you will have to bring the plant inside for the fruits to mature (around december).
 Also known as "Poroporo".
 Sow inside several weeks before last frost.
 1,5 to 2 m tall.
+Low germination (50%), barely cover seeds.

 Real size fruits